 Ejected coaches MUST leave the premises.
-Any coach ejected from a contest is ineligible to coach all contests the remainder of the day and until 2 contests at the level of the ejection are completed.
-Ejected coaches are permitted to <a href="attended-atte
+Any coach ejected from a contest is ineligible to coach all contests the remainder of the day and until 2 (or 4 if ejected for fighting) contests at the level of the ejection are completed.
+Ejected coaches are permitted to attend a contest during the suspension but is not permitted to sit on the bench or team area and may not give instructions to the players at any time during the contest, including quarter breaks, halftime and postgame.
+A suspended coach may not travel with the team to an away contest.
+Any suspended coach must also:

 - 1. Pay a \$100.00 fine to the OHSAA's "Respect the Game" program, and, - 2.
-Register and complete the "Teaching and Modeling Behavior" course through the NFHS at www.nfhslearn.com Upon any ejection, schools are required to enforce all consequences of an ejection regardless of whether the official submits the required report.
+Register and complete the "Teaching and Modeling Behavior" course through the NFHS at www.nfhslearn.com

+Upon any ejection, schools are required to enforce all consequences of an ejection - regardless of whether the official submits the required report.
 Officials receive fines/suspensions for failure to follow THEIR procedures.